 - 1. Neat, clean, and appropriate grooming for school will be encouraged and expected. - 2.
-Hairstyles and cuts should reflect good taste and be appropriate to the simplicity of the uniform.
+Hair styles and cuts should reflect good taste and be appropriate to the simplicity of the uniform.
 All hairstyles (natural and others) should be kept neat in appearance in adherence to our standard of excellence in all areas. - 3.
 Boys may not wear earrings.
 Girls may wear modest, age-appropriate earrings. - 4.
 Make-up is not permitted. - 5.
-No hats, caps, or bonnets may be worn inside the building.
+No hats or caps or bonnets may be worn inside the building.
 Adults are also asked to comply. - 6.
 All shirts and blouses must always be tucked in. - 7.
-St. Philip's sweaters, crewneck sweatshirts, hoodies, and jackets are the only types of outerwear to be worn in the building. - 8.
-College/University T-shirts or sweatshirts may only be worn on Fridays with the St. Philip's uniform skirts, shirts, slacks, or shorts. - 9.
-Titans may wear any College/University apparel on Thursdays and special Fridays are Free Dress days. - 10.
-No body art (tattoos) will be allowed. - 11.
-No gang symbols on books, bodies, bags, or other personal belongings are allowed.
+St. Philip's sweaters, crewneck sweatshirts, hoodies, and jackets are the only types of outer wear to be worn in the building. - 8.
+College/University T-Shirts or sweatshirts may only be worn on Fridays with the St. Philip's uniform skirts, shirts, slacks, or shorts. - 9.
+No body art (tattoos) will be allowed. - 1.
+No gang symbols on books, bodies, bags, or other personal belongings are allowed. - 2.
+Ambassadors, Eight Grade Class Representatives, Student Government, may wear any College/University apparel on Fridays that are Free Dress days.